 How to prevent scalp psoriasis: Unfortunately, there is no method to prevent scalp psoriasis, as it is an autoimmune disease.
 Ask your doctor about treatments and remedies that can help you to avoid flare-ups or manage their symptoms.

 How to treat hair loss due to scalp psoriasis: Hair tends to regrow once the scalp psoriasis clears, but you should be patient as it may take time.

 How to prevent hormonal hair loss: By blocking DHT, you can prevent hair loss or at least slow it down.

 How to treat hormonal hair loss: Hormonal treatment may help.
-Your doctor may recommend that you start using drugs like Finasteride (which prevents the conversion of testosterone into DHT) or use hair thickening shampoo or spray to keep DHT off your scalp.
+Your doctor may recommend that you start using drugs which prevent the conversion of testosterone into DHT, or use hair thickening shampoo or spray to keep DHT off your scalp.

 Hair loss can be a possible side effect of some medications.
 If you experience noticeable hair loss after using a specific drug, you should ask the doctor who prescribed it if hair loss is a possible side effect.
 You mustn't stop using the medication without consulting your doctor.
 Suddenly stopping your medicine may cause you serious harm (and you can never know for sure that your hair loss is caused by that drug either).